 | December | 43 | 16 | 8 | Wed 12/23, −1.38 ft, 3:48 PM (58) |

 Two things fall out of that table.
-First, summer is morning country and fall is afternoon country: every best window July–August is before 9 AM, every one September onward is after 2 PM.
+First, summer is morning country and fall is afternoon country: August's best window is before 9 AM, every one September onward is after 2 PM.
 Second, the deepest daylight low of all of 2026 is not in summer — it's −1.65 ft on December 24 at 4:41 PM, though only 68 minutes of that window overlap daylight, which is why it scores a modest 55.
 The king-tide season goes lower still: Saturday, January 23, 2027 brings a −1.89 ft daylight low at 5:20 PM, the lowest of the October-to-March stretch.
 Details on the 2026–2027 king tides page.

 What's in the pools, and what are the rules?